Crell/AttributeUtils/README.md

 $analyzer = new MemoryCacheAnalyzer(new Psr6CacheAnalyzer(new Analyzer(), $psr6CachePool));
 ```

+## Finalizing an attribute

+Attributes that opt-in to several functional interfaces may not always have an easy time of knowing when to do default handling.
+It may not be obvious when the attribute setup is "done."
+Attribute classes may therefore opt in to the [`Finalizable`](src/Finalizable.php) interface.
+If specified, it is guaranteed to be the last method called on the attribute.
+The attribute may then do whatever final preparation is appropriate to consider the object "ready."

 ## Advanced features

 There are a couple of other advanced features also available.
 These are less frequently used, but in the right circumstances they can be very helpful.